apache/druid/docs/querying/query-context-reference.md

 The query context provides runtime configuration for individual queries in Apache Druid.
 Each parameter in the query context controls a specific aspect of query behavior—from execution timeouts and resource limits to caching policies and processing strategies.

-Query context parameters can be specified in the following ways:

-- For [Druid SQL](../api-reference/sql-api.md), context parameters are provided either in a JSON object named `context` to the
-HTTP POST API, or as properties to the JDBC connection.
-- For [native queries](querying.md), context parameters are provided in a JSON object named `context`.

 Note that setting query context will override both the default value and the runtime properties value in the format of `druid.query.default.context.{property_key}` (if set).